sharayu1234/Human-Activity-Recognition/README.md

 ## 🤝 Support

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!</br>
 Give a ⭐️ if you like this project!